BLB Solicitors

 How many searches are done when buying a house?

-Three main types of searches are done when buying a house:
+Three main types of searches are undertaken when buying a house:

 • Water and Drainage Search: clarifies who owns and maintains the sewers, drains, and pipes, and their location.
-It will confirm whether the property is connected to the public water supply and sewer, and whether the water supply is rateable or on a meter.
-This search will also confirm whether you will need permission from the water authority to extend the property.
+It confirms whether the property is connected to the public water supply and sewer and whether the water supply is rateable or on a meter.
+This search will also confirm whether you need permission from the water authority to extend the property.

-• Environmental Search: highlights issues concerning flooding, subsistence, landslide, and contaminated land.
+• Environmental Search: highlights issues concerning flooding, subsistence, landslides, and contaminated land.

-Other types of search will depend upon the location of the property.
-Your solicitor will know which searches are prudent in a particular locality.
-Common examples are to check for possible threats from:
+Other types of search required depends upon the location of the property.
+Your solicitor knows which searches are prudent in a particular locality.
+Common examples of additional searches are to check for possible threats from:

 • chancel repair liability.